Bedfordshire: St Paul's Church Bedford

 St Paul's Church, Bedford is a Church of England parish church and the Civic Church of the Borough of Bedford and the County of Bedfordshire.
-Located on St Paul's Square, the large medieval and later church of cathedral proportions and iconic spire dominates the town and area, exercises a ministry of welcome to thousands of visitors and pilgrims from far and wide each year, and is a focus for special commemorations and celebrations in the borough, county, region and wider community, as well as being a central venue for concerts, recitals and exhibitions.
-Historically, St Paul's played a key part in the life of the British nation during the Second World War as the church of the BBC.
+Located on St Paul's Square, it is a large medieval and later church of cathedral proportions and spire.
+St Paul's was the church of the BBC during the Second World War.

 Millbrook Proving Ground

 The Millbrook Proving Ground, near Junction 13 of the M1, has 70 km of varied vehicle test tracks.

 Sport and leisure

-Bedfordshire is home to Luton Town F.C. and the Ampthill RUFC and Bedford Blues rugby teams, amongst other various sporting teams.
+Bedfordshire is home to League One team Luton Town F.C. and the Ampthill RUFC and Bedford Blues rugby teams, amongst other various sporting teams.